alshen/Cars_Android_Ashen/README.md

 Known Issues:
 1) Race condition - when the Listings are initially inserted, the standard prices are updated asynchronously, depending on when search results are generated the rankings may not be in intended order (this generally only affects the first screen, but is also dependany on connection speed).

-2) Search option for model can get out of sync - generally this happens when you navigate away from the search screen than go back to it.
+2) (fixed) Search option for model can get out of sync - generally this happens when you navigate away from the search screen than go back to it.
 Because Android is recreating/restoring this screen, some of the previously queried lists are lost but some text information persists.

 3) List items get stuck on click - not sure if this is a device issue, but sometimes clicking on a list item causes device to hang/item to remain selected but does nothing.

-4) Application crash - when the application is started without a network connection, a dialog will appear asking the user to turn on wifi, if they exit this dialog and try to change screens the application will crash - IllegalStateException
+4) (fixed - will not reload, but shouldn't crash) Application crash - when the application is started without a network connection, a dialog will appear asking the user to turn on wifi, if they exit this dialog and try to change screens the application will crash - IllegalStateException